 How Long Does It Take to Get a Credit Card?

-Getting a new credit card can open the door to financial flexibility, convenient payment options and sometimes the ability to earn points or miles on purchases.
+Getting a new credit card can open the door to financial flexibility, convenient payments and sometimes the ability to earn points, miles or cash back on purchases.
 But how long does it take to go from application to approval to receiving your card?
-The timeline can vary based on the type of credit card you’re applying for, the issuer’s process and how you apply.

-Here’s what you need to know about how long it usually takes to get a credit card, including tips to help streamline the process.
+Let’s explore how long it usually takes to get a credit card, including tips to help streamline the process.

-Factors that can affect approval time
+Factors that can affect credit card approval time

 • Application accuracy: Incomplete or inaccurate applications can delay the process, as the lender may need to request additional information